revenue - Home page(888) 815-0802

 How Deal Slippage Impacts Sales Forecast Accuracy

 Deal slippage is one of the top threats to accurate sales forecasting.
-When a deal expected to close in Q3 slips into Q4 (or further), it throws off revenue projections and can erode executive trust in your pipeline data.
+When a deal expected to close in Q3 slips into Q4 or further, it throws off revenue projections and can erode executive trust in your pipeline data.

-Here’s how slippage hurts forecasting:
+Here is how slippage hurts forecasting:

 • Inflated Commit Forecasts: Deals count multiple times across periods, creating a false sense of progress.